Bulaimu Muwanga Kibirige: Other awards

 Bulayimu Muwanga Kivumbi was awarded a doctorate of Philosophy in Humanities at the United Graduate College and Seminary in 2014.
-In the same year, he received a Diaspora lifetime award for Entreprenuership in East and Central African region.
+In the same year, he received a Diaspora lifetime award for Entrepreneurship in East and Central African region.

 Illness and death

 BMK had been battling cancer for some time before his death.
 He was admitted to a hospital in Nairobi, Kenya, for some time, before he died there on 10 September 2021, at the age of 67.